SonnieSun/SonnieSun.github.io/data/08_procedural_wilderness.md

 ## Project Overview

-Hillside Generation explores procedural content generation (PCG) in Unreal Engine to create natural environments such as rocky cliffs, dense forests, and roadside vegetation.
+Procedural Wilderness explores procedural content generation (PCG) in Unreal Engine to create natural environments such as rocky cliffs, dense forests, and roadside vegetation.
 The project focuses on developing custom PCG tools—for rocks, forests, and multi-layer foliage—that automate repetitive environment building tasks while maintaining artistic control.
 By combining blueprint-driven randomization, spline-based placement, and Niagara effects, the project achieves scalable scene generation that remains visually diverse and efficient.

 ## Technical Breakdown